primeharbor/breaches.cloud/content/incidents/imperva-rds-snapshot/index.md

 title: "Imperva RDS Snapshot"
 date: 2023-04-09T16:51:47-04:00

-description: "Update this with a social media and SEO synopsis"
+description: "A Cloud Security focused analysis of a data breach at Imperva in October 2018"

 # Set to false before publishing
-draft: true
+draft: false

 # This is not used for SEO, but allows users on the site to view incidents by keyword
 tags: ["AWS", "Public Snapshots", "Public Instance"]